Authorization server (P4AUTH)

 Prerequisites

-Use a dedicated server as the centralized authentication server.
+Use a dedicated server as the P4AUTH server.

-Configure serviceUser on the outer server to be a valid service user on inner server before you set P4AUTH
+Configure any serviceUser on an outer servers to be a valid service user on the P4AUTH server before you set the

-on the outer server.
-Otherwise lock out occurs.
+P4AUTHenvironment variable on the outer server.
+Otherwise a lockout occurs. -

-To ensure that p4 review and p4 reviews work correctly, you must enable remote depot access for the service user on the central authentication server.
+To ensure that p4 review and p4 reviews work correctly, enable remote depot access for the service user on the P4AUTH server.

-Starting with release 2023.1, servers using central authentication (P4AUTH) require the central server's release version to be at least 2023.1.
+Starting with release 2023.1, servers using P4AUTH authentication require the P4AUTH server's release version to be at least 2023.1.

 Configure the P4AUTH server